 A word that evokes an emotional response.
 A word that will open my wallet.

-It is professional jargon that belongs inside your agency – not outside.
+Never use professional jargon and cliches in fundraising appeals.
+Those belong inside your agency – not outside.

 Using “underserved” to describe your work doesn’t help me understand what you do one bit.